Hollerado: 2013–2018: White Paint, 111 Songs & Born Yesterday

 On February 26, 2013, the band released their second LP, White Paint, leading with the single "Pick Me Up".
 The album "finds Hollerado sticking to their guns by packing their songs with instantly hummable choruses and six-string riffs aplenty," but although the band didn't opt for any huge sound changes for their second album, White Paint "is a more intricately wrought and emotionally complex record than the feel-good Record in a Bag".
 The track "So It Goes", along with its accompanying video, garnered attention for its historical and emotional story that involved the sparing of lead singer Menno's grandfather's life during World War II.

-In January 2015 Hollerado began releasing tracks for their ambitious 111 Songs project, leading with the single "Firefly".
+In January 2015, Hollerado began releasing tracks for their ambitious 111 Songs project, leading with the single "Firefly".
 The project stemmed from a release package ordered by fans of their previous record White Paint on which Hollerado has stated "as part of the deal we would write them a custom song.
 The idea was the person would send us their name and where they were from and two facts about themselves, and a few months later we would send them a song we wrote for them."
 111 Songs actually resulted in two years of work on the songs, dedicated to those fans and is stepping stone to the band's third full-length album.

 On January 6, 2017, Hollerado's first single from their third studio album "Born Yesterday" was released.
 In February and March, they toured the UK with fellow Canadian pop punk outfit, Sum 41 on their "Don't Call It A Sum-Back Tour".
-Born Yesterday was released on 14 April 2017.
+Born Yesterday was released on April 14, 2017.

 2019: Retaliation Vacation and disbandment

-On February 20, 2019, Hollerado announced via a press release that they would be parting ways after releasing one last self-produced album, entitled "Retaliation Vacation", and embarking on a final tour titled The One Last Time Tour.
+On February 20, 2019, Hollerado announced via a press release that they would be parting ways after releasing one last self-produced album, entitled Retaliation Vacation, and embarking on a final tour titled The One Last Time Tour.

 The band played their final shows on December 11, 12 and 13 at the Danforth Music Hall along with an exclusive final performance at the Horseshoe Tavern in Toronto, Canada on December 14, 2019.
 Corey van den Hoogenband from Exclaim, cited their final performance at the Danforth Music Hall as "the perfect goodbye after a decade full of confetti, white paint and peace signs."

+2024–present: Reunion

+Hollerado reunited in 2024 to support two of Tokyo Police Club's final shows on November 26 and 27 in Toronto.
+On May 13, 2025, the band announced their official reunion, confirming their plans for new music.

+On November 4, 2025, Hollerado released an EP entitled Start A Band, marking their first release of new music since their reunion.